watsona4/scipy2016/SciPy2016TripReport.md

-In order to address single-machine scaling, the speaker presented Numba, which is a Python package that translates Python code to machine code at runtime, for both CPU and GPU applications.
+In order to address single-machine scaling, the speaker presented Numba, which is a Python package that translates Python code to machine code at runtime (JIT optimization), for both CPU and GPU applications.
 This is done by providing a set of decorators to indicate which functions to translate and the architectures for which to compile the code.
 It also proides a vectorization decorator to vectorize Numpy universal functions (`ufunc`s).
 Helper functions also exist in Numba to assist in programming details that are specific to GPUs.

 For "scaling out," the speaker presented an overview of [Dask](#dask).
 He showed a simple example of how to combine delayed